xwmx/pandoc-ruby/README.markdown

 If you'd prefer a pure-Ruby extended markdown interpreter that can output a few different formats, take a look at [Maruku](http://maruku.rubyforge.org/).

 This gem was inspired by [Albino](http://github.com/github/albino).
+For a slightly different approach to using Pandoc with Ruby, see [Pandoku](http://github.com/dahlia/pandoku).

 ## Caveats